insure logo

 How your car’s trim affects insurance rates in Kentucky

-Average car insurance costs in Kentucky
+What drivers pay for car insurance in Kentucky

 Coverage levelAverage annual rateAverage monthly rate